-the trio of ladies in waiting... sung in beautiful three-part harmony by Meghan Attridge, Mariami Bekauri, and Kaliegh Sutula ... could have graced any stage.
+“the trio of ladies in waiting... sung in beautiful three-part harmony by Meghan Attridge, Mariami Bekauri, and Kaliegh Sutula ... could have graced any stage.”

 In the 2020-2021 season, Ms. Bekauri appeared twice as a soloist with the Buffalo Philharmonic Chorus.
 In December 2020, she was the alto soloist for the WNED broadcast of “A Buffalo Messiah” (the Buffalo Philharmonic Chorus’s virtual performance of Handel’s Messiah), and again as alto soloist for Vivaldi’s Gloria sung live at Artpark and the Chautauqua Institute.
 In February 2021, Ms. Bekauri released the first of her online recitals, Frauenliebe und Leben: A Virtual Valentine.
+In March 0f 2021 Ms. Bekauri (with the rest of the Buffalo Philharmonic Chorus) won a GRAMMY for their performance of Richard Danielpour’s The Passion of Yeshua for Best Choral Performance.
+The performance was conducted by JoAnn Falletta and is shared with the Buffalo Philharmonic Orchestra.

 In the 2019 season Ms. Bekauri made her debut in the titular role of Rossini’s La Cenerentola with Buffalo Opera Unlimited to great acclaim.
 She appeared as Barbarina and covered Marcellina in Geneva Light Opera’s July 2019 production of Le Nozze di Figaro.
 Bekauri was also a member of the Buffalo Philharmonic Chorus’s GRAMMY Award winning recording of Richard Danielpour’s The Passion of Yeshua for Best Choral Performance at the 63rd Annual Grammy Awards.